 For more complex S field, D field, and result register substitutions, there is the ALTI instruction.
 ALTI actually does a few different things.
 First, ALTI can be used to individually increment or decrement three different nine-bit fields within a register.

+By now I kind of figured out that S and D are fields in a register.
+Maybe they are registers themselves.
+So some introduction should say more about the 3 fields.
+What is the third one?
+What are the remaining bits used for?
+9 bits mean they cover register and lutram, but most instructions do not operate on lutram.

 Second, ALTI can substitute each of those fields (before incrementing or decrementing) into the next instruction's S field, D field, or result register address, in the same way ALTS, ALTD, and ALTR do.
 Lastly, ALTI can substitute D[31..18] into the next instruction's upper bits [31..18] to enable

+The next line seems like an odd thing to do.
+When would I want to do that?